Fall in love with this fall-flavored breakfast!

 - Meanwhile, make the vegan caramel by combining the coconut oil, maple syrup, and almond butter in a small bowl.
 Whisk until the mixture is well combined and very smooth.
 If it's hard to whisk, pop it in the microwave for 10 seconds.
 Cover the mixture with plastic wrap until you're ready to serve.

 - Divide the coconut mixture between four glasses.
-Top each glass with a layer of the granola followed by the chopped apples.
+Top each glass with a layer of granola followed by the chopped apples.

 - Drizzle the apples with the vegan caramel and serve.